HarshSatha/Movie-Recommendation/README.md

 # Movie-Recommendation

 Introduction:
 The Movie Recommendation System is a tool that predicts and suggests movies to users based on their historical preferences and ratings.
 It leverages collaborative filtering, a popular recommendation technique, to analyse user behaviour and provide personalized movie recommendations.
-The system is implemented in Python and demonstrates the fundamental concepts of data pre-processing, similarity calculation, and recommendation generation.
+The system is implemented in Python and demonstrates the fundamental concepts of data pre-processing, similarity calculation, and recommendation generations.

 Objective:
 The primary goal of this project is to develop a functional movie recommendation system that: